Authentic Holland

 Recommended

-Onboard the De Nassau, De Holland, and the Princesse Royal, you can purchase a discounted ticket for a one hour canal cruise through Amsterdam.
+Onboard the De Nassau, De Holland, & Lena Maria, you can purchase a discounted ticket for a one-hour canal cruise through Amsterdam.
 Please request this in advance and you will collect this on board the ship on your first day of the tour.

 Important to know